tom-anders/rlox/README.md

 ## Testing

-I did not yet integrate the [official test suite](https://github.com/munificent/craftinginterpreters/tree/master/test), but there are unit tests and also some small benchmarks.
+Rlox currently passes all function tests of the  [official test suite](https://github.com/munificent/craftinginterpreters/tree/master/test).
+There are a few tests that fail because rlox will report different errors than clox, namely `function/body_must_be_block.lox`, `function/missing_comma_in_parameters.lox` and `class/local_inherit_self.lox`.
+This is caused by slight differences in the way I implemented parser synchronization when encountering an error.

-You can run them via the usual commands `cargo test` and `cargo bench`.
+There are also some unit tests and benchmark, they can be run via the usual `cargo test` and `cargo bench` commands.